 What to consider and look for in “Jumbo” binoculars

-Binoculars for gazing at the night sky are a specialty optic, often a first step for budding amateur astronomers who don’t want to commit to investing in the cost and time required to learn how to operate a telescope.
+Astronomy binoculars for gazing at the night sky are a specialty optic, often a first step for budding amateur astronomers who don’t want to commit to investing in the cost and time required to learn how to operate a telescope.
 They jokingly say two eyes (lens) are better than one (in a telescope).
 These jumbo binoculars let you see small things far away without a telescope.
 Astronomy binoculars are heavy to hold and require a tripod for viewing.
 Popular sizes are in the range of 20×70 to 25 x100 and some include solar filters.
 Here is how to choose and what features to consider for stargazing binoculars.

 The jumbo package we use

 We have 20×80 giant binos (just under $200) with a sturdy old tripod we’ve used for photography for many years.
 These large binos come with a built-in adjustable bracket for easy attachment to the tripod.
 We added a plastic bracket to the front of the binoculars to hold a Red Dot finder.
 This setup gives us a good view of the night sky at a reasonable price.